 Focusing first on where we can make immediate changes, let’s look at day to day consumption including why it’s a hard habit to crack and what we can do to have an impact:

-From a sustainability perspective, the tech industry is a bit like the wayward fashion industry:
+From a sustainability perspective, the tech industry is a bit like the wayward fast fashion industry:

 Much like the slow fashion movements, slow tech and minimalism are movements gaining traction among conscious consumers.